 - You are welcome to invite a family member, friend and/or carer to sit with you throughout the video consultation.

-From 15 August, most individual video appointments will be on Microsoft Teams accessible through the MyCare UCLH patient portal
+Most individual video appointments are on Microsoft Teams accessible through the MyCare UCLH patient portal

 If you need technical help before the day of your appointment, please contact the MyCare Helpdesk via email at uclh.